subhaazrin/ElleHacksKareBear/README.md

 # KareBEar 🌈

-KareBEar is a mobile application designed to help children with Autism Spectrum Disorder (ASD) ages 2-8 understand and express emotions through interactive features and child-friendly interfaces.
+KareBEar is a mobile application and virtual plushie designed to help children with Autism Spectrum Disorder (ASD) ages 2-8 understand and express emotions through interactive features and child-friendly interfaces.

 ## Features 🎯